Site icon Tinybeans

 No diets are allowed in San Antonio, where the food is as rich as its storied history.
 We recommend these spots:

-The Chart House at the Tower of the World – It’s not cheap, but when it comes to wowing your kids, you can’t go wrong with a revolving restaurant *** stories above San Antonio (unless you’re afraid of heights, of course).
+The Chart House at the Tower of the Americas – It’s not cheap, but when it comes to wowing your kids, you can’t go wrong with a revolving restaurant high above San Antonio (unless you’re afraid of heights, of course).

 NOLA Brunch & Beignets – Located in a trendy residential neighborhood on the outskirts of downtown, this colorful New Orleans-inspired cafe serves hot, pillowy beignets loaded with powdered sugar, as well as hearty breakfast and lunch dishes.
 Open Wednesdays through Sundays for breakfast and lunch.

 The Pullman Market – A brand-new grocery store/ farmer’s market popular with locals, the Pullman Market specializes in locally sourced items.
-Housed in a former glass factory, it also has several eateries, including an upscale pizzeria (the pasta and pizza dough is made on site), a walk-up burger joint (with meat so fresh it was probably grazing on the ranch just yesterday), and an ice cream shop that sells old standbys as well as locally-inspired specialties like Chicken & Waffles ice cream made with a chicken broth base.
+Housed in a former glass factory, it also has several eateries, including an upscale pizzeria, a walk-up burger joint (with meat so fresh it was probably grazing on the ranch just yesterday), and an ice cream shop that sells old standbys as well as locally-inspired specialties like Chicken & Waffles ice cream made with a chicken broth base.

-For more information, check out the Hyatt Vacation Club online.
+For more information about the Hyatt Vacation Club at Wild Oak Ranch, check out the Hyatt Vacation Club online.

 *Note: The author was given complimentary accommodation at the Hyatt Vacation Club, but the opinions expressed in this article are her own.